Stories Worth Telling

 - Previously, I worked in travel and business information before starting as a translator and copywriter 20-odd years ago.
 I was a dogsbody in a market research company and I had paper rounds in the 1970s.

 - In fact, my first job was a milk round at the age of 13.
-In an age when you could still see milk floats driving around and you could still employ a 13-year old.
+In an age when you could still see milk floats driving around and you could still employ a 13-year old to work in them.

 - I lived in France for 20 years in all and went native.
 I pass for French in France.